silverjuke/silverjuke/docs/user-guide.md

   you can use your harddisk to cache images.
 When using this option your harddisk should be "large" enough to cache all possible covers; however, for actual hardware this should be no problem.
-You can use the temporary directory cache in two ways: asynchony or directly.
+You can use the temporary directory cache in two ways: _asynchony_ or _directly_.
 Asynchony means, the images to display are rendered in a second thread and displayed when ready; in between, Silverjuke shows an empty square at the place of the cover.
 Directly means, the program display is halted until the image is ready and therefore no empty